Journal of Piano Research

 Canada

-Betty Anne Younker, (PhD Northwestern University, MEd Pennsylvania State University, BMus University of Prince Edward Island) returned to the University of Western Ontario as Dean and Professor of Music Education of the Don Wright Faculty in August 2011; she finished her second term August 2021 and continues as a professor in the music education department with retirement occurring on August 1, 2023.
+Betty Anne Younker, (PhD Northwestern University, MEd Pennsylvania State University, BMus University of Prince Edward Island) returned to the University of Western Ontario as Dean and Professor of Music Education of the Don Wright Faculty in August 2011; she finished her second term August 2021 and retired as professor in 2023.
+She continues as Adjunct Professor Emerita in the music education department.
 Previous appointments were at the University of Michigan (2000-2011), University of Western Ontario (1997-2000), and the University of Prince Edward Island (1992-1997).
 Awards include the Dr. Pedro Goldman Award Faculty of Music Students Council (Western), and the distinguished Alumnus of the Year (Penn State University, College of Arts and Architecture).
-Her research interests include critical and creative thinking within the disciplines of philosophy and psychology, which has been published in national and international journals and as book chapters; and has been presented at national and international conferences.
-She has served the profession and community in a variety of capacities including as President of the Michigan Music Educators Association, The College Music Society, and the London Arts Council, and as a member of several editorial boards and committees.
-Currently, she is Chair of the Board of Directors for the London Kiwanis Music Festival, Vice Chair of Board of Directors for London Symphonia, and President of the University of Prince Edward Island Alumni Association.
+Her research interests include a variety of topics within the disciplines of philosophy, psychology, and curriculum, which has been published in national and international journals and as book chapters; and presented at national and international conferences.
+She has served the profession and community in a variety of capacities including as President of the Michigan Music Educators Association, The College Music Society, and the London Arts Council; and as a member of several editorial boards and committees.
+Currently, she is Chair of the Board of Directors for the London Kiwanis Music Festival, Chair of the Board of Directors for London Symphonia, and co-leads an Early Career Cohort for The College Music Society.

 Katie Zhukov